Is Your Mainframe Workforce Skilled Enough?

 The success of your organisation as a whole, Mainframe Managers’ careers, and the Mainframers’ careers, all depend on having an optimally skilled Mainframe Computing Workforce!
 No essential argument there, right?

 In today’s mainframe computing industry, an occasional class on a single topic is no longer enough to keep your personnel at peak performance.
 In today’s mainframe computing industry, a blended and broad mix of conferences, classroom training, in-house training, mentoring and e-learning must be completed regularly and often, scheduled and on the fly, by junior, intermediate and senior personnel alike!

 Today’s mainframe workforce needs instant access to highest quality training on a broad array of mainframe and mainframe related topics.
 Your mainframe personnel must be highly skilled, broadly skilled and currently skilled.
-Every new skill, every piece of knowledge, every update and reinforcement; has the potential to save your organization incalculable time and money, while avoiding headaches, errors and damage to your brand!
+Every new skill, every piece of knowledge, every update and reinforcement; has the potential to save your organisation incalculable time and money, while avoiding headaches, errors and damage to your brand!